MarinCervinschi/mcp-maze-runner/README.md

 ```bash
 uv run adk web
 ```
-- Open your browser and navigate to [http://localhost:8000](http://localhost:8000) to start playing!
+- Open your browser and navigate to [http://localhost:8000](http://localhost:8000).
 - This is the adk web chat interface where you can interact with the maze runner agent.
+- Select the `root_agent` on the left panel and start a new chat session.

 ### 5. Alternatively, you can run the game and play in the terminal: